christoschr97/MapRed_To_SQL/README.md

 ## Usage Instructions
 **In order to run the Map Reduce job on Hadoop we must do the following:**

-1. Copy the project or unzip it
+1. Clone the project from Github or unzip the deliverable assigned with the Project Report
-2. Open it with IntelliJ
+2. Open it with IntelliJ/Eclipse (or any other JDK suitable for Java Projects)
 3. Run `mvn clean install` to the root foldre of the project
 4. Find the Jar in the Target Folder with the name `ProjectCEI526-1.0-SNAPSHOT.jar`
 5. Copy the data to HDFS `hdfs dfs -copyFromLocal /target/data/path /destination/path`